EU leaders avoid deep rift on gas price cap at energy summit

 Diplomats said the execution of the proposals, including the possibility of a price cap, should be first properly assessed by energy ministers next Tuesday and might even need a new summit of leaders in the coming weeks.

-“There is a lot of work ahead,” said Belgian Prime Minister Alexander De Croo.
-“We are pushing ourselves into unchartered territory, where we don’t have experience yet.”
+“There is a lot of work ahead,” Belgian Prime Minister Alexander De Croo said.
+“We are pushing ourselves into uncharted territory, where we don’t have experience yet.”

-To make sure the runaway cost of gas doesn’t further tank struggling EU economies, the Commission has proposed a system to pool buying of gas and offered a compromise that would allow for a correction mechanism to kick in in exceptional circumstances.
+To make sure the runaway cost of gas doesn’t further tank struggling EU economies, the European Commission, the EU’s executive arm, has proposed a system to partly pool gas purchases, which got a lot of support, and offered a compromise that would allow for a price cap correction mechanism to kick in in exceptional circumstances.

-“It is incredibly complex but you see that everyone wants to get the gas prize further down, but in a way that we continue to get gas deliveries and that it doesn’t move to Asia or Latin America.
-We need it here, too,” said Dutch Prime Minister Mark Rutte.
+“It is incredibly complex, but you see that everyone wants to get the gas prize further down, but in a way that we continue to get gas deliveries and that it doesn’t move to Asia or Latin America.
+We need it here, too,” Dutch Prime Minister Mark Rutte said.

-In addition, the leaders are also pushing for the creation of a new LNG gas index better reflecting the market following the drastic reduction of imports of pipeline gas from Russia.
+In addition, the leaders also are pushing for the creation of a new liquefied natural gas index better reflecting the market, following the drastic reduction of pipeline gas from Russia.

 Hungarian Prime Minister Viktor Orban said a price cap would send suppliers away.
 The “gas price cap is like going to a bar and telling the bartender you want to pay half price for your beer.
 Not going to happen,” he said on Twitter.